Barbershop Websites: 20 Design Examples (2026)

 Cutting hair on South Congress since 1933

 Avenue Barbershop on South Congress in Austin has been operating since 1933, when Mr. D.C.
 Woodland opened the original shop.
-Heritage is the best social proof a barbershop can have, and Avenue leads with it.
+Avenue leads with that heritage.

 The booking flow lets you choose your barber first through Squire, then pick your service, then your time.
 Published barber schedules let regulars find their guy without calling.
 Cash only.